Blackstone LaunchPad Sprints

 LaunchPad Sprints 2017 - November Edition

-Our next LaunchPad Sprints will be run in November 2017 and will be open to individuals and team and will take place over two weeks (four daytime sessions).
+Our next Blackstone LaunchPad Sprints will be run in November 2017 (15th - 29th) and will be open to eight teams (both individual and group teams) and will take place over two weeks (four daytime sessions).

 The Sprints programme is open to individual participants from Trinity College Dublin.
 Prizes include: first place €200 per team member and for second place €100 per team member.
 For more details please see our terms and conditions below.